 Why Your Pizza Crust Is So Soggy

-If you’ve ever made homemade pizza, you know how difficult it is to get the crust crispy and chewy like you might find in a pizzeria.
+If you’ve ever made homemade pizza crust, you know how difficult it is to get the crust crispy and chewy like you might find in a pizzeria.

 There are lot’s of factors to consider when it comes to crispiness, like the hydration level, whether or not you’ve added a browning ingredient like honey or oil, and the temperature and time in the oven (find all my pizza dough solutions here).